tisannai/plinth/README.md

 free-block-chain, which is used as priority for every new Block allocation.
 When there are no Blocks in the chain or available Blocks in the current Node, a new Node is allocated and a Block is returned from the new Node.
-The Blocks are returned in order, and therefore it is possible for user to get continuous memory.
+The Blocks are returned in order from new Nodes, and therefore it is possible for the user to get continuous memory from `plbm`.

 The complete chain of Nodes is deallocated with `plbm_del()`.
 `plbm_del()` does real deallocation only when the `plbm` Node has